rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 Inside the class there are three methods defined with a `@GetMapping(...)` annotation.
 This `@GetMapping(...)` annotation let's Spring know that whenever the [route](https://developer.wordpress.org/rest-api/extending-the-rest-api/routes-and-endpoints/) defined inside of the `@GetMapping(...)` is reached via HTTP - GET, the method defined for the route will be invoked to process the HTTP request.

 If you take a look at the `transaction/` endpoint, you will notice it's a little different than the other two.
 Inside the method signature you will see `@RequestParam(value = "value", defaultValue = "0" ) String value` defined. `@RequestParam` is another special annotation that is used to tell Spring that there is a [HTTP parameter](https://www.tutorialspoint.com/http/http_parameters.htm) that is expected to be passed to the endpoint.
-Inside the annotation there are two paremeters, the first is the key of the parameter that is being passed as apart of the HTTP - GET request (called "value" in this endpoint), and the second parameter is the default value in case an explicit parameter is not set as part of the request.
+Inside the annotation there are two paremeters, the first is the key of the parameter that is being passed as part of the HTTP - GET request (called "value" in this endpoint), and the second parameter is the default value in case an explicit parameter is not set as part of the request.
 Then outside of the annotation you can see `String value` also defined as part of the method signature.
 Essentially what is happening here, Spring is parsing the HTTP - GET request and if a parameter specified as `value` is passed in, it will serialize the request and store the value in the locally scoped parameter `String value` which can be used inside the scope of the method.

 For each of the endpoints defined inside of the `DigitalWalletController`, you can see that they all have a return type of a class named `DigitalWallet`.
 This return type is used to serialize a Java object into an HTTP response using a Java library called [Jackson2](https://github.com/FasterXML/jackson) that is configured automatically in Spring Boot.
 This process of serialization is essentially the conversion of a Java object to [JSON](https://www.w3schools.com/whatis/whatis_json.asp), or a format that clients (mobile/web) can recieve and process from our server.